RohanV01/RohanV01/README.md

 <h1 align="center">Hi 👋, I'm Rohan Vyas</h1>
 <h3 align="center">Hey there!
 I'm Rohan, a passionate learner on an exciting journey into the world of data.
 My main focus is on Python, and I'm enthusiastic about exploring its limitless possibilities.
-I'm particularly drawn to the fascinating realms of Machine Learning and Biology or as we call it "Digital Biology", where I hope to leverage the power of technology to make meaningful contributions.</h3>
+I'm particularly drawn to the fascinating realms of Data Analysis and Modelling, Machine Learning and GenAI, where I hope to leverage the power of technology to make meaningful contributions.</h3>

-- 🌱 I’m currently learning **Statistics, Machine Learning Basics**
+- 🌱 I’m currently learning **GenAI**

-- 👯 I’m looking to collaborate on **Bioinformatics and Machine Learning projects**
+- 👯 I’m looking to collaborate on **Data Analysis/Data Modelling Prokects**

-- 🤝 I’m looking for help with **Bioinformatics and Machine Learning projects**

 - 📫 How to reach me **connect@rohanvyas.in**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1JgG462eHBmfd4DYqkAcdizSnQeSf-PpR/view?usp=drive_link](https://drive.google.com/file/d/1JgG462eHBmfd4DYqkAcdizSnQeSf-PpR/view?usp=drive_link)

 <h3 align="left">Connect with me:</h3>
 <p align="left">